stasf/stasf.github.io/README.md

 * GitHub
 * Node.JS
 * http-server

+## Limitations
+- Used default media player for the [Play] button, which makes it appear inconsistent across different browsers

 ## Usability
 - Preview sounds on the home page by clicking the Play button beside the sample name